 What we do know is that the megaliths of Menorca are known locally as “taulas,” which mean tables in the Catalan language spoken on the island.
 The name originated when the only remaining feature of these buried megaliths were the flat, table-like tops, protruding from the surface of the earth.
 Because many of these taulas were buried long ago, some have been unearthed and found to be in almost pristine condition.

-There is some disagreement to this theory.
+There is some disagreement with this theory.
 Up to a few years ago, it was believed the taulas had a roof, but now researchers agree that they did not.
-Remnants of a sacrificial fire pit were found in a semi circle enclosure towards the front of the taula.
-It is the believed this fire pit was used to sacrifice animals to their god.
+Remnants of a sacrificial fire pit were found in a semi-circle enclosure towards the front of the taula.
+It is believed this fire pit was used to sacrifice animals to their god.
 The pit was fairly large, so a roof over this taula would be impractical.

 Remnants of another fire pit used as a stove were also found just right of the entrance to the taula.
 This kitchen, so to speak, was probably used to prepare food for the tribe following their celebrations.
 Stone seats next to this outdoor stove were most likely reserved for important tribal leaders, families or the elderly.

 As time passed, the Centaurus constellation became harder to see in the southern sky.
 By 1,000 BC, this star cluster was barely visible at all.
 This may explain why the taulas were eventually abandoned.
 Once Centaurus was out of sight, the Talayots no longer found the taulas to be relevant.
-Ceremonies became fewer and far between and eventually the practice ceased all together.
+Ceremonies became fewer and far between and eventually, the practice ceased altogether.
 The Talayots, no longer seeing a use for these taulas, buried them in the rocky soil.